resist-js/resist/packages/@resist.js/server/docs/en-US/CONTRIBUTING.md

 #### Testing

-Run `pnpm test` to run the tests for all subpackages.
+Run `pnpm test` to run the tests for all sub packages.

 You can run the tests for a single package by first moving to that directory.
 E.g. `cd packages/go`.